santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    :target: images/sync-client-diagram.png
    :alt: A sequence diagram that show how a sync-client waits for the response

-It shows an syncronous client, the client makes a request and waits for the response, that is, its thread is not running, it is stopped until the response is returned.
+It shows a **synchronous** client.
+The client makes a request and waits for the response, meaning its thread is not running but blocked until the response is returned.

-On the other hand, in the following diagram an asyncronous ROS2 client is showed:
+In contrast, the following diagram illustrates an asynchronous ROS2 client:

 ..
 In the definition diagram there is an invisible interaction, in white color, otherwise the activation bar could not be deactivated.

 .. image:: images/async-client-diagram.png
    :target: images/async-client-diagram.png
    :alt: A sequence diagram that show how a async-client is not waiting but doing something else

-In general, an asyncronous client is running after making the request, of course, it could be stopped by invoking a waiting function or at any other blocking function, but this diagram shows a ROS2 client, and, in ROS2 in order to get the response, the thread has to be spinning, that is: it has to be waiting for any incoming events (topics, timers...) including the response event.
-This fact is showed in the diagram: when the ``Event A`` is received, its callback is executed (the client is *activated*) and, afterwards, the response is received and the client executes the callback for the response.
+In general, an asynchronous client continues running after making the request.
+Of course, it could be stopped by invoking a waiting function or another blocking function, but this diagram shows a ROS2 client, and in ROS2, to receive the response, the thread must be spinning, meaning it has to poll for incoming events (topics, timers, etc.), including the response event.
+This behavior is depicted in the diagram: when ``Event A`` is received, its callback is executed (the client is *activated*), and afterward, the response is received, and the client executes the callback for the response.

-Since any service client in ROS2 needs to be spinning to receive the response for the server.
-That means that **all clients in ROS2 are asyncronous** by design (they can not be *just waiting*, they can wait while spinning).
+Since any service client in ROS2 needs to be spinning to receive the server's response, all clients in ROS2 are asynchronous by design (they cannot simply wait; they can only wait while spinning).

-Thus, if a node **is** already **spinning** and has requested a service **inside** a callback (any callback), the best approach is just let the callback finish, you can process the response later in another callback in the future.
-You might find that this approach is not obvious because the code to be executed after receiving the response is not write inmediately after making the request, but you will get use to it, it is just to write or look for that piece of code somewhere else.
+Thus, if a node is already spinning and has requested a service inside a callback (any callback), the best approach is to let the callback finish.
+You can process the response later in another callback in the future.
+This approach might seem unintuitive because the code to be executed after receiving the response is not written immediately after making the request.
+However, you will get used to it; you just need to write or locate that piece of code elsewhere.

-This tutorial shows how to write an asyncronous client that works like in the diagram.
+This tutorial demonstrates how to write an asynchronous client that operates as shown in the diagram.

 Prerequisites
 -------------